Objectives of the service

 - Saves a lot of time and money.

-Australia was chosen as project area, as numerous disasters occur in Australia, the populated areas are poorly monitored and using satellite data is therefore expected to be very beneficial.
+Australia was chosen as pilot area, as numerous disasters occur in Australia, the populated areas are poorly monitored and using satellite data is therefore expected to be very beneficial.

 Space Added Value

 Australia is a sparsely monitored country: only along the coastal strip and in highly populated inland areas, monitoring networks exist, whereas many hazards originate inland or from the sea.
-For data sparse regions like Australia, Earth Observation and geo-localisation services can provide important knowledge and information for an improved understanding of Natural Hazards.
-We use earth observation from NOAA’s GOES Hydro Estimator to collect area covered precipitation data, and we use GNSS to determine the geo-location of the photos/videos captured via the EyeWitness crowd-sourcing app.
+For data sparse regions like Australia and Africa, Earth Observation and geo-localisation services can provide important knowledge and information for an improved understanding of flood and rain events.
+For the Flood and Rain Report Generator we use Earth Observation capabilities to collect weather data before, during and after an event, and we use GNSS capabilities to determine the geo-location of the photos/videos captured via the WaterWatchers crowd-sourcing app.